fgeorges/expath-ml-console/README.md

 from file* feature.
 Just select the file and click `Install`.
 You can also install packages straight from [CXAN](http://cxan.org/).
-CXAN is an organized, online source of packages (it is organized as a list of persons, each providing several packages, e.g. [fgeorges](http://cxan.org/pkg/fgeorges) provides the package [fgeorges/fxsl](http://cxan.org/pkg/fgeorges/fxsl), among others).
+CXAN is an organized, online source of packages (it is organized as a list of persons or organisations, each providing several packages, e.g. [fgeorges](http://cxan.org/pkg/fgeorges) provides the package [fgeorges/fxsl](http://cxan.org/pkg/fgeorges/fxsl), among others).
 The form *install from CXAN* let you select which package you want to